hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 .center[![:scale 100%](images/set_prefix_gui.png)]
 Go back to the **Variables** settings again, this time create a regular Terraform variable called **prefix**.
 Replace YOURNAME with the prefix you stored in your terraform.tfvars file earlier.

+???
+**Note that this is a regular Terraform variable, not an environment variable.
+You can change any of the defaults found in variables.tf with these fields.**

 ---
 name: terraform-apply-remote
 Run Terraform Apply